 The Athletic Booster Club honors coaches and athletes in the Athletic Hall of Fame.
 Recognizing the amount of volunteer time many people give to the athletic programs, those who give above and beyond in their service to the program are also inducted into the Hall of Fame.
 An induction ceremony is typically held each year.
 The public is invited to attend.
-A nomination form can be found on the YC website at https://yorkcatholic.org/athletics/athletic-hall-of-fame/
+A nomination form can be found on the YC website at <a href="https://yorkcatholic.org/athletics/ath